 There are various federal laws prohibiting employment discrimination, including but not limited to:

-- Title VII of the Civil Rights Act of 1964 (“Title VII”), prohibits discrimination based on race, color, sex (including sexual harassment), national origin, religion, and pregnancy;
+Title VII of the Civil Rights Act of 1964 (“Title VII”) prohibits discrimination based on race, color, sex (including sexual harassment), national origin (including characteristics related to one’s national origin, such as language), religion, and pregnancy;

 The Americans with Disabilities Act (“ADA”) prohibits discrimination on the basis of disability;

 The Age Discrimination in Employment Act (“ADEA”) prohibits discrimination based on age (40+).

-California’s main anti-discrimination law is the Fair Employment and Housing Act (“FEHA”), which prohibits discrimination based on race, color, sex (including sexual harassment), national origin, ancestry, disability, sexual orientation, gender identity (including transgender status), medical condition (cancer), pregnancy, marital status, and military status.
+California’s main anti-discrimination law in employment is the Fair Employment and Housing Act (“FEHA”), which prohibits discrimination based on race, color, sex (including sexual harassment), national origin, ancestry, disability, sexual orientation, gender identity (including transgender status), medical condition (cancer), pregnancy, marital status, and military status.
 Additional protections against discrimination are found in the California Labor Code, including protections for crime victims who testify at trials, employees who take time off for jury duty, and victims of domestic violence, sexual assault and stalking.

 Federal and state laws make it illegal for an employer to discriminate against employees or job applicants who are members of a protected group in hiring, firing, pay, or other terms and conditions of employment.
 These laws apply, however, only if the employer has at least the number of employees indicated below: